Harmony Korine’s “The Beach Bum”: The Most Important Fashion Film of 2019

 The trailer for Korine’s epic new Matthew McConaughey vehicle is finally here.

 IT’S FINALLY FUCKING HERE AND I DO NOT MEAN 2 CHAINZ’S BIRTHDAY ALTHOUGH THAT IS VERY IMPORTANT, TOO.
-I mean the trailer for The Beach Bum, Harmony Korine’s new movie starring Matthew McConaughey as a pothead poet named Moondog who wears fanny packs and Hawaiian shirts while hanging out with Snoop Dogg (that’s right) and Isla Fisher (exactly) and Zac Efron (I’m not kidding) and Martin Lawrence as “a sailboat captain obsessed with dolphins,” per a very lucky person I want to be because they managed to see a screener.
+I mean the trailer for The Beach Bum, Harmony Korine’s new movie from VICE Studios, starring Matthew McConaughey as a pothead poet named Moondog who wears fanny packs and Hawaiian shirts while hanging out with Snoop Dogg (that’s right) and Isla Fisher (exactly) and Zac Efron (I’m not kidding) and Martin Lawrence as “a sailboat captain obsessed with dolphins,” per a very lucky person I want to be because they managed to see a screener.

 The Beach Bum—which has been filming for what feels like three thousand years and for the love of God can it please come out so I can finally dress like a haunted arcade ghost at a luau while eating lobster on a hoverboard and call it “moondogging”—is maybe Korine’s coolest movie yet, and more importantly, the most important fashion film of 2019.
 (Although the trailer landed this weekend, the film won’t be released until March 2019, when the world might be over, so maybe we should rethink that.)